Use this guide when your app needs to upload a file first and then create a Terminal49 document.Documentation Index

 2) Upload the file bytes to direct_upload.url

 Use direct_upload.url to send the file, and send the direct_upload.headers object as request headers.
+Use whatever response is returned by that upload request.

 3) Persist signed_id in your app